Rogers Band Directors

 Mr. Ferman is an active member of the Texas Music Educators association and the Texas Bandmasters Association.
 He has also been a member of Pi Kappa Lambda Music Honors Society and Kappa Kappa Psi.

 Mr. Ferman met his wonderful wife, Amy, at SFA in the music program.
 Amy played clarinet through college and though she doesn’t play as much she used to, she shares her love of music and education with Mr. Ferman.
-Their son Jonah was born February 24th, 2016.
+Their son was born in 2016 and is currently navigating elementary school in the dual language program..
+He loves playing piano and making music like his parents.

-Ms. Kathryn “Katie” Reeves has been teaching for 5 years, and this will be her first year at Rogers Middle School.
+Ms. Kathryn “Katie” Reeves has been teaching for 10 years, and this will be her 6th year at Rogers Middle School.
 Prior to working at Rogers, she served as the Head Middle School Band Director and Assistant High School Band Director at Caddo Mills ISD.

 She has Bachelor of Music Education degree from Texas A&M University-Commerce.
 While at Texas A&M-Commerce she was an active participant in the Pride Marching Band, Wind Ensemble, Trumpet Studio, and served as the administrative assistant of the Band Department.
 Miss Reeves was also a member of the Troopers Drum and Bugle Corps from Casper, Wyoming, and has performed with the Sherman and Rockwall Community Bands.